China boosts soft power in Pakistan via film and social media

 Awais Chaudhry moved from his home in the eastern city of Faisalabad to study at a Chinese language institute in Lahore for more than six months, hoping it would help his marketing job.

-“China is our neighbour and a large number of imports is from there, and so with that business point of view, I tried to learn the basics of this language,” he told Reuters.
+“China is our neighbor and a large number of imports is from there, and so with that business point of view, I tried to learn the basics of this language,” he told Reuters.

 Everyday cultural contacts, while still limited, are expanding, although there is inevitably sometimes a darker side, notably in the periodic scandals over people-trafficking involving Pakistani girls sent to China to be married to men unable to find a wife at home.